- Outreach and Impact

 - My Science

 Medicine is a highly respected career which brings many rewards.
 Physicians and surgeons diagnose and treat injuries or illnesses.
-Physicians examine patients; take medical histories; prescribe medications; and order, perform and interpret diagnostic tests.
+Physicians examine patients, take medical histories, prescribe medications, and order, perform and interpret diagnostic tests.
 They counsel patients on diet, hygiene, and preventive healthcare.
-Surgeons operate on patients to treat injuries, such as broken bones; disease, such as cancerous tumors; and deformities, such as cleft palates.
-Career outlook is strong; employment is expected to grow by 18% from the period of 2012–2022.
+Surgeons operate on patients to treat injuries (such as broken bones) and disease (such as cancerous tumors and deformities, e.g., as cleft palates).
+Career outlook is strong.
+Employment is expected to grow by 13% from the period of 2016–2026, faster than the average for all occupations.
+(US Bureau of Labor Statistics and Occupational Handbook)

 "It is an extraordinary time to be a doctor.
 You will be entering medicine at a time when the country needs your services most, given predicted physician shortages in coming years, and when national attention is focused like never before on the need to improve health care delivery.
 It is also a time when our profession is undergoing an exciting period of transformative change, with clinical care becoming increasingly patient-centered and team –based, biomedical research more technically sophisticated and collaborative, and medical education itself evolving into a continuum of lifelong learning."